 Your website can never be fast enough.
 And while this might be easy to dismiss as one of those things Google is nitpicky about, we have tons of data that show how slow speeds don’t just test visitors’ patience.
 A slow website will cost your business visitors, leads, and conversions.

 This was something we wrote about in July, but it’s worth repeating:

-The average time it takes a mobile web page to load is 27.3 seconds.
+The average time it takes a mobile web page to load in 27.3 seconds.
 This is unacceptable; your business will suffer from numbers like this 🙁

 …And nearly 50% of people want a website to load in under 2 seconds.
 It’s not just a matter of expectation or desire, though.
-40% of people will leave a website if they have to wait more than 3 seconds to see the content on a page.
+40% of people will leave a website if they have to wait more than 3 seconds to see the page’s content.